Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 However, something unexpected happened: **After single-stepping past the dead code, the output actually matched the output of the C++ implementation.
 This indicates that the dead code actually affects the function's behavior in the original execution!**

+> 2025/03/28 Update: This behavior more likely cause using x86 to parse x64, GDB also do this because it assumes that the program is 32-bit at runtime based on ELF32

 After spending a lot of time stuck and thinking, I finally realized: **this is actually not anti-debugging, but most likely the dead code causing unpredictable deviations in the function's behavior, and no standard equivalent implementation can reproduce this effect.** When I reached this conclusion, it was already 18:20 (GMT+9) on the deadline afternoon, less than 3 hours and 40 minutes before the deadline.

 This is undoubtedly a trap meticulously designed by the challenge author to waste the challenger's time, and an insidious trap set right at the final "last mile" moment.
 Obviously, it was particularly effective against someone like me who was short on time.

 ### Escaping the Trap - Bypassing the Maginot Line

+> **WARNING: Before you reading this part, please understand: This part is likely based on incorrect assumptions!**

 *Could this be an unsolvable problem?
 No, that's impossible.
 Since there are people who submitted successfully, there must be a solution.*